meinkea/Python-with-Mac/README.md

 There is also the MacPython wiki
 sauce: https://wiki.python.org/moin/MacPython

 Lastly, here a walk through of two methods to walk you through doing an installation of Python3, one of which I recommend over the other (the **Terminal Installation Method**).
-It's less involved as it sounds, and often when you install modules it vastly easier using pip in terminal.
+It's less involved as it sounds, and often when you install a pacakge, it vastly easier than an installer.

 ## * Python.org macOS installer (not recommended)
 This method does not involve terminal and is here if you wish.
 I do not recommend this because it does not expose you to terminal (something needed for PIP), you upgrading or reverting to previous versions of python is harder, does have the automatic tools of the **Terminal Installation Method** which ultimatly save you time, and I am not sure as to how seperate it keeps Python2 (macOS) and Python3 from each other.